maxwellmattryan/stardust-tools/docs/tools/funds-spreader.md

     If you receive a `400`, `429`, or even a `500` error when this is set to `true`, please adjust the sleep intervals constants (see [here](https://github.com/maxwellmattryan/stardust-tools/blob/develop/tools/funds-spreader/src/constants/sleep.constants.ts){target=_blank}).
     :::

-- `backupToStrongholdFile`: a boolean value to indicate whether or not to backup each profile / account manager to a specific Stronghold backup file, `false` by default
+- `backupToStrongholdFile`: a boolean value to indicate whether or not to backup each profile / account manager to a specific Stronghold backup file, `true` by default

     :::info
     The Stronghold backup files are located in the `stardust-tools/tools/funds-spreader/temp/backups` directory, which is created or overwritten when running the tool.